Asheville High Cougar Classic

 Framework: There is a Value that each side is pursuing as their goal.
 There is a value criterion that is used to measure the accrual of the VP.
 The last steps include why the Value is superior and why the VC is the best way to measure that value.

 Decision-Rule.
-While repetition often aids learning, I prefer that you tell me what the established standard for judging the round has been and why your arguments have met the threshold.
+While repetition often aids learning, I prefer that you tell me what the established standard for judging the round has been and why your arguments have met/exceeded the threshold.
 Write the ballot for me.

 PFD: I have coached and judged PFD since the event started.

 I prefer a framework and a few well-developed arguments to the spread.
-Point key words as you read your case.
+Point keywords as you read your case.
 Be polite in C-X and ask closed-ended questions.
 Tell me why your arguments are better by weighing impacts.

 Ryan Parimi - Lincoln-Douglas Paradigm